0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/global-service.md

 1. How we will push all existing claims from "First Cell" into Global Service?

     We would add `rake gitlab:cells:claims:create` task.
-Then we would configure First Cell to use Global Service, and execute the rake task.
+Then we would configure First Cell to use Global Service, and execute the Rake task.
 That way First Cell would claim all new records via Global Service, and concurrently we would copy data over.

 1. How and where the Global Service will be deployed?